mahtokamal/OS_foundational_concepts/L1_Windows_OS.md

 # 1.2.
 Windows Architecture and Operations

 # 1.2.1 HAL (Hardware Abstraction Layers)

+Windows computers use many different types of hardware.
+The operating system can be installed on a purchased computer or a on computer that is assembled by the user.
+When the operating system is installed, it must be isolated from differences in hardware.
+The basic Windows architecture is shown in the figure.

 ![Screenshot (703)](https://github.com/user-attachments/assets/2d72a147-5eb3-4181-9543-2e267d703600)

 # 1.2.2 User Mode and Kernel Mode